Lee County, Florida: Fort established (1850s–1860s)

-After Florida became a U.S. territory in 1821, a number of settlers moved into Florida, causing conflict with the local Seminole Indians.
-Fort Myers was built in 1850 as a military fort to fend off Seminole Indians during the Seminole Wars.
+After Florida became a U.S. territory in 1821, a number of American settlers moved into the Florida Territory, causing conflict with the local native tribes.
+Several military and trading posts were established near the Caloosahatchee River during the Second Seminole War.
+Fort Myers was built in 1850 as a military fort to fend off Seminole Indians just prior to the Third Seminole War (Billy Bowleg's War).
 The fort was named after Col. Abraham C. Myers, who was stationed in Florida for seven years and was the son-in-law of the fort's establisher and commander.
-In 1858, after years of elusive battle, Chief Billy Bowlegs and his warriors were persuaded to surrender and move west, and the fort was abandoned.
+In 1858, after years of elusive battle, Holata Micco (Chief Billy Bowlegs) and his warriors were persuaded to surrender and move west, and the fort was abandoned.
 Billy's Creek, which flows into the Caloosahatchee River, was named after a temporary camp where Billy Bowlegs and his men awaited ships to take them west.
 In 1863, the fort was reoccupied by federal troops during the Civil War.
-In 1865, in the Battle of Fort Myers, the fort was attacked by a small group of Confederates.
+In 1865, in the Battle of Fort Myers, the fort was attacked by a small group of Confederates from the Cow Cavalry.
 The Union's garrison, led by Captain James Doyle, successfully held the fort and the Confederate forces retreated.
 After the war, the fort was again deserted.
 The fort was later disassembled and some of its wood was used to build parts of downtown Fort Myers.